(Disclosure: Some of the links below may be affiliate links)

 Investing in physical gold is an interesting option.
 But it comes with some essential disadvantages.
 For this, I would not recommend investing in physical gold unless you want to invest a low amount of money.

 The first way of investing in gold was to invest in physical gold.
 But there is another way to invest in physical gold.

-There are some websites where you can buy physical gold that also offer storage and insurances.
-This means you can buy physical gold and it will be stored in their safe in your name.
+There are some websites where you can buy physical gold that offer storage and insurance.
+It means you can buy physical gold, and they will store it in their safe in your name.
 They will also offer insurance for this gold.
-And in several cases, they actually provide this service for free.
+And in several cases, they provide this service for free.